Free Consultation (210) 777-4878

 After an accident, taking the following steps can help you preserve evidence and protect your personal injury claim:

 • Seek medical attention.
-It is important to have your injuries evaluated after an accident to ensure that you are treated as soon as possible.
+It is important to have your injuries evaluated after an accident to ensure that you’re treated as soon as possible.
 Sometimes you may not initially recognize the extent of your injuries, but a medical evaluation may lead to an early injury discovery.
 Your medical records from the visit will also help make a record of your accident-related injuries.

 • Do not make any admissions against your own interests.
 Even if you think you were partially at fault for the accident, you should only recite the facts to the officer and not make any statements about your own fault and liability.